MicrosoftDocs/architecture-center/docs/data-science-process/lifecycle-acceptance.md

 ## Goal

-The goal of the customer acceptance stage is to **finalize project deliverables**.
+The goal of the customer acceptance stage is to finalize project deliverables.
 Your team should confirm that the pipeline, the model, and their deployment in a production environment satisfy the customer's objectives.

 ## How to do it